Earthshot 2021: prize-winning Takachar Project co-founded by Kevin Kung

-The Takachar Project, led by Kevin Kung (a Life Member of Clare Hall) and Vidyut Mohan, has been awarded the Earthshot Prize and £1 million in recognition of its innovative effort to tackle northern India’s smog crisis.
+The Takachar Project, led by Kevin Kung (a Life Member of Clare Hall) and Vidyut Mohan (pictured below), has been awarded the Earthshot Prize and £1 million in recognition of its innovative effort to tackle northern India’s smog crisis.

 $120 billion of agricultural waste is generated globally every year, with catastrophic consequences for human health and the environment.
 The burning of agricultural waste causes air pollution that can significantly decrease life expectancy.